 Cohesion means how elements of your text are connected together.
 Cohesive devices are important in a text.
 They allow the writer to avoid boring repetition and they provide important pointers to previous parts of the text They also sometimes point forward or indicate relationships between parts of a text..
 They are the "glue" which holds the text together.
 There are various types of cohesive device and you can see how they work on this site.
-They are reference, substitution, ellipsis, conjunction, and lexical cohesion.
+They are reference Go to the Reference page, substitution Go to the Substitution page, ellipsis Go to the Ellipsis page, conjunction Go to the Adverbials page, and lexical cohesion Go to the Lexical Cohesion page.
 Once you understand how they work you'll quickly recognise them in the texts you read and be able to use them yourself to good effect.

 Often you need to refer to sources you believe are relevant to your discussion and in this case you have to quote or paraphrase See the glossary definition or go to the paraphrasing page information from these sources.
 You must abide by the style conventions writers use when quoting Go to the Quotations page or paraphrasing See the glossary definition or go to the paraphrasing page.
 This is important so that readers can locate the sources you refer to, and so that you avoid any suspicion of plagiarism Go to the Plagiarism page.

 There are certain style conventions you need to follow when you quote or paraphrase See the glossary definition or go to the paraphrasing page.
 You need to cite your sources.
 This often means using in-text citations Go to the In-text Citations page and sometimes signal phrases Go to the Signal Phrases page to introduce your quotes or paraphrases.
 If you do a lot of writing you'll also need to learn how to use one or two citation or bibliographic tools Go to the Bibliographic Tools page to help you manage your database or sources.